Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-For each compact Riemann surface of genues $g$ parametrized in $M_{g}$, we put \textit{rescaled} K\"ahler-Einstein metric of (fixed) \textit{diameter} $1$.
-The first point we should clarify is the precompactness of $M_{g}$ with the associated Gromov-Hausdorff metric on it.
-We denote it as $d_{dGH}$.
+For each compact Riemann surface of genus $g(\ge 2)$, we put \textit{rescale} of the K\"ahler-Einstein metric with the \textit{diameter} $1$. \footnote{Readers will find later that this specific constant $1$ does not have any specific meaning as we only meant to fix it, so we can rather set it to be any fixed positive constant.} Recall that the K\"ahler-Einstein metric is nothing but the famous Poincar\'e metric in this case.
+The first point we should clarify is the precompactness of $M_{g}$ with the associated Gromov-Hausdorff distance (for its definition we refer to e.g. \cite[Chapter 7]{BBI}) on it.
+We denote the Gromov-Hausdorff distance as $d_{\rm dGH}$.
+Recall that the precompactness of a subset of the space of all compact metric spaces means its closure with respect to the Gromov-Hausdorff topology is compact.
 During the process of degenerations i.e., going to boundary of $M_{g}$, the curvature tends to $- \infty$, so we can \textit{not} apply the Gromov's precompactness theorem \cite{Grom} in our situation.
 Instead we can apply the following theorem of Shioya \cite{Shi} and the Gauss-Bonnet theorem to prove it.

-\begin{Thm}[{\cite[Theorem 1.1]{Shi}}] For two fixed positive real numbers $D>0$ and $c>0$, consider the set $S(D,c)$ of closed $2$-dimensional Riemannian manifolds $(R,d)$ with \begin{enumerate} \item the diameter ${\it diam}(d)<D$ \item and the total absolute curvature $\int_{R} |K_{(R,d)}|{\it vol}(R)<c$ where $K_{(R,d)}$ and ${\it vol}(R)$ denotes the Gaussian curvature and the volume form with respect to the metric $d$. \end{enumerate} Then the set $S(D,c)$ is precompact with respect to the associated Gromov-Hausdorff distance. \end{Thm}
+\begin{Thm}[{\cite[Theorem 1.1]{Shi}}] For two fixed positive real numbers $D>0$ and $c>0$, consider the set $S(D,c)$ of closed $2$-dimensional Riemannian manifolds $(R,d)$ with \begin{enumerate} \item the diameter ${\rm diam}(d)<D$ \item and the total absolute curvature $\int_{R} |K_{(R,d)}|{\rm vol}(R)<c$ where $K_{(R,d)}$ and ${\rm vol}(R)$ denotes the Gaussian curvature and the volume form with respect to the metric $d$. \end{enumerate} Then the set $S(D,c)$ is precompact with respect to the associated Gromov-Hausdorff distance. \end{Thm}

 By applying the above theorem, we get the following desired precompactness.